Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 If a company has either, great?
 Ask for a copy of their policy or certificate.
 If a company has neither, keep looking.

 Client's are expected to have current Homeowner's Insurance.
+I will want a copy of the policy.

 Note Regarding Commissions and Contents: